 Tips For Making Lasagna Soup

 - I use lean ground beef for this recipe.
-There’s less grease from the meat yet provides yummy flavor.
-You could also add Italian sausage for even more savory flavor.
+There’s less grease from the meat, yet it provides yummy flavor.
+You could also add Italian sausage for an even more savory flavor.

 - Use good canned tomatoes.
-I use San Marzano crushed tomatoes and love their rich, full tomato taste.
+I love San Marzano crushed tomatoes and their rich, full tomato taste.
 I also use them in my homemade marinara sauce for Three Cheese Stuffed Shells.

 - If you want to make this soup ahead of time, follow the directions up until adding the noodles.
 Since the pasta will absorb a fair amount of liquid, it’s best to add the lasagna noodles before serving.